influxdata/docs-v2/content/shared/sql-reference/functions/aggregate.md

 Returns an array created from the expression elements.

-{{% note %}}
+> [!Note]
-`array_agg` returns a `LIST` arrow type which is not supported by InfluxDB.
+> `array_agg` returns a `LIST` arrow type which is not supported by InfluxDB.
-To use with InfluxDB, use bracket notation to reference the index of an element in the returned array.
+> To use with InfluxDB, use bracket notation to reference the index of an element
+> in the returned array.
 Arrays are 1-indexed.
-{{% /note %}}

 ```sql
 array_agg(expression)